 Google Calendar is a free Google service that helps you keep track of all your important events in one place.
 You can even download the iOS or Android app to have access to it on your phone.
 It’s perfect for time management and scheduling.
 You can create and edit events and share your calendar with others, as well as add reminders to events with the options of editing type and time.
 Other users can be invited to events by editing the visibility of your calendars, like birthday calendars.
 If your work team all have Google accounts, their birth dates can all be inputted into your calendar.
 A country-specific calendar will also display holidays and special occasions each month.
 Thanks to machine learning, Google Calendar can also include events found in Gmail, reminders, and “Smart Suggestions” when creating events to help you address titles, contacts, and locations.

 Imagine this: two extremely busy people try to set up a meeting via text messages.
 How many messages back-and-forth does it take to finally find a time that works for both of them?
 Just looking through your calendar and then telling your contact all the times you’re available is extremely time-consuming.
 Enter Calendly.
 Just share your personal Calendly link with your contacts, and they can see all your free time slots at-a-glance.
 They choose one, and you both get a confirmation email for the meeting time.
-This is a great tool especially for people who frequently have to set up meetings.
+This is a great tool especially for people who do lead generation to set up meetings for demos.

-Last, but definitely not least, we have a couple of more tools for you to make your work life simpler, so you have more time and brain space for the things that really matter!
+Last, but definitely not least, we have a couple of more our favorite desktop productivity apps and online productivity tools for you to make your work life simpler, so you have more time and brain space for the things that really matter!

 LastPass stores passwords in a safe way so you never forget them.
 You don’t even have to try to remember them in the first place!
 You’re also able to share logins with others, without having to share the actual password.
 It can be used on any device and only the master password must be remembered, while all other passwords are stored.